 - See Appendix A, Worksheet 7. - This worksheet can be used to explore the practical and emotional barriers to attending school the young person may be facing. - Throughout the discussion, encourage the student to record any key barriers they identify. - Finally, explore potential solutions to the barriers facing the student.

-- See Appendix A, Worksheet 8. - Use this worksheet to explore what may entice or encourage the young person to attend school.
+- See Appendix A, Worksheet 8. - school.
 This information can be useful when creating a return to school or school attendance plan.

 Worksheet: Barnardo's back to school pack - Inside/Outside of your control